LearningSys/sosp19/cfp.md

-# Call for Papers - Systems for ML Workshop @ NeurIPS 2018
+# Call for Papers - Systems for ML Workshop @ SOSP 2019
-We invite participation in the Systems for ML Workshop which will be held in conjunction with NeurIPS 2018 in on December 7, 2018 in Montreal.
+We invite participation in the Systems for ML Workshop which will be held in conjunction with SOSP 2019 in October, 2019 in Huntsville, Ontario.

 ## Overview